kubedb/docs/docs/guides/kafka/quickstart/overview/connectcluster/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Kafka QuickStart
+# ConnectCluster QuickStart

-This tutorial will show you how to use KubeDB to run an [Apache Kafka](https://kafka.apache.org/).
+This tutorial will show you how to use KubeDB to run an [Apache Kafka Connect Cluster](https://kafka.apache.org/documentation/#connect).

 <p align="center">
   <img alt="lifecycle"  src="/docs/images/kafka/connectcluster/connectcluster-crd-lifecycle.png">